Cardiovascular Tissue Regeneration

 Development of high throughput applications for renal organoids

 A 4-year PhD student position in the interdisciplinary area of regenerative medicine.
-Your project will focus on creating and testing microfluidic systems to mimic blood vessels and vacularized organs on a chip.
+The project will focus on the development of high throughput evaluation of renal organoids for industrial application.

 Contact person & more information

 This project is part of RESCUE, a multidisciplinary, intersectoral and interdisciplinary PhD training programme in Regenerative Medicine and Stem Cells organised by UMC Utrecht (coordinator) and Utrecht University.
 RESCUE is partly funded by the European Commission under Horizon 2020's Marie Skłodowska-Curie Actions COFUND scheme.
 There are specific requirements with regards to English language and mobility for candidates who would like to take part in this programme.
 More information